 Preparing for your autologous stem cell or bone marrow transplant

-Preparing for and receiving your Autologous Transplant if you have renal impairment -Currently under review
+Preparing for and receiving your Autologous Transplant if you have renal impairment

 Tissue typing for potential family stem cell or bone marrow donors

-Going home after your allogeneic transplant-Currently under review
+Going home after your allogeneic transplant

-Going home after your autologous transplant-Currently under review
+Going home after your autologous transplant

 Leaflets relevant to your care will be given to you at the appropriate time, giving you the chance to discuss them with your healthcare team.